 All awards will be made from one pool of nominated candidates.
-SEAS may nominate only one woman for the combined competition.
-Women graduate students actively pursuing a doctoral degree in any Rackham program, and who will have achieved candidacy by 12 January 2018 are eligible to be nominated.
+SEAS may nominate one (1) woman for the combined competition.
+Women graduate students actively pursuing a doctoral degree in any Rackham program, and who will have achieved candidacy by January 2020 are eligible to be nominated.
 Students may only receive this award one time.

-SEAS Application Process: Students interested in being nominated must email the following items, combined into a single PDF attachment, to firstname.lastname@example.org no later than 9:00 AM on Monday, November 20, 2017.
-The Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine which student's nomination will be forwarded to Rackham.
-Once that decision has been made, applicants will be notified of their status.
-A formal faculty recommendation letter and draft text for the department statement, which will be due to email@example.com by 2 January, is required for the student whose materials will be forwarded to Rackham.
+SEAS Application Process: Students interested in applying must submit the following items into a single .pdf document to https://tinyurl.com/y27xj7g6 no later than 9:00 AM on Monday, November 18, 2019.
+Title the document as Lastname.Lipschutz.pdf.
+The SEAS Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine the student nomination that is forwarded to Rackham.
+Once decisions have been made, applicants will be notified of their status.

 - Student's statement (1,500 words maximum) which must address their: